 When you’ve told us about your whole idea and we’re on the same page, then we can really talk about the budget.

 As I stated before, software houses don’t offer a product with a price tag on it but rather provide services.
 However, we need to know your budget because we need to know your level of expectations.

 When we take the whole business idea and the amount of money that you can spend (along with the deadlines), we can come up with a proposal for a software solution that will meet your expectations and let us stick to the budget at the same time.
 Therefore, don’t forget to define your budget in the enquiry.

 But remember – the business idea comes first.
 Without full understanding, we cannot prepare accurate estimates.

 Is this really the best approach?
 What are the benefits of thinking about the enquiry in the way presented above?

 First and foremost, you make sure that the software house focuses on the things which are the most important in their job: creative approach and technical know-how.
 If you let us fully understand your business, then you don’t need to worry that you forget to tell us about something.
 We’ll very quickly realize it on our own.

 Instead of getting stuck with developers that you need to babysit on every step of the process, you hire technological partners delivering the real value.

 I believe that the best way of summing everything up is to provide you with a handy checklist.
 Try to follow these steps when preparing your next enquiry:

-Is technology important to you?
-Do you want the app to be developed using certain language or framework?
+- Is technology important to you?
+Do you want the app to be developed using a certain language or framework?
 Why?
 Do you need a web app, a mobile app (iOS?
 Android?) or both?